Programme 1990 – My Fair Lady

 OLIVE GIBBS

-Olive is a drama specialist and graduate of the London Guildhall School of Music and Drama, she had had both acting and directing experience in England and in 1969 directed “My Fair Lady” with husband Chris as Professor Higgins.
+Olive is a drama specialist and graduate of the London Guildhall School of Music and Drama, she had both acting and directing experience in England and in 1969 directed “My Fair Lady” with husband Chris as Professor Higgins.
 She has spent a very active life time in professional and amateur theatre both in England and New Zealand.

 MRS EYNSFORD-HILL